 - Book far ahead of time for the best selection and prices.

 - If you are traveling with children, choose a ship carefully.
-On the Norway coastal route, the MS Finnmarken and MS Midnatsol offer a “Young Explorer” program for children 7-13.
-So do the MS Fridtjof Nansen and the MS Roald Amundsen, both of which are new expedition ships for other routes.
+On the Norway coastal route and some other routes, a few ships offer a “Young Explorer” program for children 7-13.
 If you’re traveling with younger children or teenagers, will they be able to keep themselves occupied on the trip you’re considering?

 - MS Vesterålen has a maritime emphasis, so if you are a ship and shipping enthusiast, this is the one to book.

-- Think about what amenities are necessary.
-Do you really need a window?
-Do you need a double bed?
+- Think about what amenities you need or want.
+Is a window necessary?
+How about a double bed?
 Do you need a hot tub or sauna?

 - Do you want to take a car along?
 Not all of the ships take cars.